MS in Business Analytics & Information Systems

 I am not sure I have met the prerequisites in my prior course work.
 How can I confirm my prerequisite needs?

-All newly admitted graduate students should contact the MS BAIS academic advisor, Barbara Warner, for a prerequisite check.
-She can let you know if you have any outstanding prerequisites and offer strategies for completing prerequisites.
+All newly admitted graduate students should contact the MS BAIS academic advisor, Han Reichgelt, for a prerequisite check.
+He can let you know if you have any outstanding prerequisites and offer strategies for completing prerequisites.

 Do I have to take the prerequisites before I start the program?